carlo-baron/pr-research-website/README.md

 ## Note
 I might add the arduino and node-red code in the future, but only if I can find them.

+The code is mostly made by chat-gpt.
+I don't know how to use php.